-Paragraph 3.8 of FRS 102 states that an entity is a going concern unless management either intends to liquidate the entity or to cease trading.
-On the basis that clause 32.1 of the Amending Scheme states that the company will be liquidated following completion of final dividend payments to creditors, these accounts are prepared on the break up basis.
+Paragraph 3.8 of FRS 102 states that an entity is a going concern unless management either intends to liquidate the entity or to cease trading, or has no realistic alternative but to do so.
+On the basis that clause 32.1 of the Amending Scheme states that the Company will be liquidated following completion of final dividend payments to creditors, these accounts are prepared on the break up basis.